Miss Marple: Margaret Rutherford

-Margaret Rutherford played Miss Marple in four films directed by George Pollock between 1961 and 1964.
+Margaret Rutherford played Miss Marple in four films between 1961 and 1964, directed by George Pollock, written by David Pursall, Jack Seddon, and James P. Cavanagh, alongside Charles Tingwell and Stringer Davis.
 These were successful light comedies, but Christie herself was disappointed with them.
 Nevertheless, Agatha Christie dedicated the novel The Mirror Crack'd from Side to Side to Rutherford.

 Rutherford presented the character as a bold and eccentric old lady, different from the prim and birdlike character Christie created in her novels.
-As penned by Christie, Miss Marple has never worked for a living, but the character as portrayed by Margaret Rutherford briefly works undercover as a cook-housekeeper, a stage actress, a sailor, and criminal reformer, and is offered the chance to run a riding establishment-cum-hotel.
+As penned by Christie, Miss Marple has never worked for a living – though the character as portrayed by Margaret Rutherford briefly works undercover as a housekeeper – but is engaged in various philanthropical and cultural endeveours.
 Her education and genteel background are hinted at when she mentions her awards at marksmanship (and demonstrates her shooting prowess), dancing, fencing, and equestrianism, although these hints are played for comedic value.
+The character's expertise in solving crimes are based less on observations of village life but on reading crime fiction, with Agatha Christie herself frequently name dropped.

 Murder, She Said (1961) was the first of the four British MGM productions starring Rutherford.
 This film was based on the 1957 novel 4:50 from Paddington (U.S. title, What Mrs. McGillicuddy Saw!), and the changes made in the plot were typical of the series.
 In the film, Mrs. McGillicuddy is cut from the plot.
-Miss Marple herself sees an apparent murder committed on a train running alongside hers.
-Actress Joan Hickson, who played Marple in the 1984–1992 television adaptations, has a role as a housekeeper in this movie.
+Rutherford's Miss Marple combines both the witness to the murder as well as the housekeeper working under cover into her character.
+Actress Joan Hickson, who played Miss Marple in the 1984–1992 television adaptations, has a role as an household help in this movie.